arnau/seachess/notes/dive_into_frictionlessdata/index.md

 * Data files encoded as CSV (Comma-Separated Values).
 * A data descriptor as JSON.

-On that basis, it looks straightforward to publish a dataset using this format and fairly easy to consume.
+On that basis, it looks straightforward to publish and consume a dataset using this format.

 ## Context